- Reference Number: HEY1005/2022

-- You are on antibiotics at the time of the scan
+- You have an infection and are on or about to take antibiotics at the time of the scan

-Look out for any obvious sign of infection in the injected region and if you suspect one, please contact your GP immediately.
+- Look out for any obvious sign of infection in the injected region and if you suspect one, report it immediately to your doctor.

 Can I drive following the injection?

-You are able to drive following your injection; however we ask that you to remain in the department for approximately 10 minutes following your injection to make sure you have no immediate side-effects before you leave.
+Yes, but we ask for you to remain in the department for 10 minutes following your injection to make sure you have no immediate side-effects before you leave.

 Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Radiology Department on tel no: (01482) 622046.

 This leaflet was produced by the Radiology Department, Hull University Teaching Hospitals NHS Trust and will be reviewed in March 2024